the-startup-stack/docs/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/the-startup-stack/general)

+# Important notice (10-14-16)

+Since starting the startup stack the way I work has changed and I always thought that the startup stack should represent the way I work in my every-day life as a Devops-Engineer.

+Since releasing the project I rewrote parts of the infrastructure to work with Kubernetes and be "less complicated" in a way.

+These coming weeks, I will move more of this work into the main project.

+Everything right now should be considered as DEPRECATED until this happens.

+Companies that are using the-startup-stack in production already started the migration and as we work through some of the challenges more of this will become open source.

+If you'd like to help, shoot me a message on Twitter, the more people involved the faster we can ship this.

 ## What is "the startup stack"?

 The startup stack is an attempt to have sane default, production ready and tested for just about any web-based startup out there.